For the past few days, both my son and I have had the flu.

 Especially when first starting a Buddhist practice, most everything in your life can be an obstacle that sits between you and your practice.
 It’s inevitable really.
 Whenever we start any activity that is aimed at improving an area of our life whether it be working on our abs, trimming our thunder-thighs, or making time in our day for meditation, Resistance kicks in and we cave.

 As I lay there, half delirious from fever and the room spinning due to dehydration, I tried to remain mindful of the sensations and feelings I was experiencing.
-Not because recalling it later would be of any benefit, but because being mindful and choosing to living in the present moment is the path I choose to walk no matter what the present moment holds.
+Not because recalling it later would be of any benefit, but because being mindful and choosing to live in the present moment is the path I choose to walk no matter what the present moment holds.

 I must admit that I didn’t meditate for two days due to the inability to sit up for any longer than a few minutes, but I did remain mindful.
 I practiced kindness in caring for my son and for myself, and in the expression of gratitude to my ex-wife who graciously came over to cook homemade chicken soup and make a couple of grocery runs for Gatorade and Vitamin Water.